 Step 1: Stop The Source

 Before addressing the water damage, fixing the tap leaks causing the problem is crucial.
-Shut off the water supply to the affected area and ensure that professional plumber repairs or replaces the leaks.
+Shut off the water supply to the affected area and ensure a professional plumber repairs or replaces the leaks.

 Step 2: Dry And Dehumidify

-Use fans, dehumidifiers, and proper ventilation to dry out the affected areas.
+Dry out the affected areas using fans, dehumidifiers, and proper ventilation.
 This helps prevent further moisture build-up and discourages mould growth.

 Step 3: Remove Damaged Materials